 Due to the ambiguous nature of NVIC 04-03 (different timeframes in separate enclosures), CG-544 and CG-543 decided to require the minimum frequency stated in NVIC 04-03 – once in five years.
 Once in five years is a minimum verification cycle.
 The COTP may increase the number of MTSA verifications if warranted by operational risks.Return to Top

-What towing vessels are required to have a Bridge to Bridge Certificate?
+What towing vessels are required to have the bridge-to-bridge radiotelephone station inspected and obtain a Bridge to Bridge Certificate?

 Q. Are towing vessels required to maintain a radio log?

 Ans.
 Yes, if the vessel is subject to the Vessel Bridge to Bridge Radiotelephone Act or the Great Lakes Agreement.

 33 CFR Part 26 contains the regulations that implement the Vessel Bridge to Bridge Radiotelephone Act.
 In accordance with (IAW) 33 CFR 26.03, “Every towing vessel of 26 feet or over in length while navigating…must have a radiotelephone on board capable of operation from its navigational bridge.”
 Towing vessels which require a radiotelephone IAW 33 CFR 26.03 meet the definition of a compulsory ship IAW 47 CFR 80.5 which is, “Any ship which is required to be equipped with radio telecommunication equipment in order to comply with the radio or radio-navigation provisions of a treaty or statute to which the vessel is subject.”
 47 CFR 80.409(e) requires ship radiotelephone logs/log entries for vessels that “…are compulsorily equipped for radiotelephony…”